openscm/openscm/docs/usage.rst

 Setting input parameters
 ************************

-In the low-level API parameters are get and set through of subclasses of :py:class:`ParameterView`.
+In the low-level API parameters are get and set through of subclasses of :class:`ParameterView`.
 While the values of the parameters are stored internaly, a :class:`ParameterView` provides an (always up-to-date) "view" of the corresponding parameter giving the parameter values in a specific unit and, in the case of timeseries, a specific time frame.

-Unit and time frame have to be specified questing a :class:`ParameterView` from :class:`openscm.Core`'s :class:`ParameterSet` property called ```parameters``` using one of the following functions:
+Unit and time frame have to be specified questing a :class:`ParameterView` from :class:`openscm.Core`'s :class:`ParameterSet` property called ``parameters`` using one of the following functions:

 - :func:`get_scalar_view` returns a read-only view to a scalar parameter (:class:`ScalarView`)
 - :func:`get_timeseries_view` returns a read-only view to a timeseries parameter (:class:`TimeseriesView`)